benhylau/mesh-workshop/README.md

 	root@college:~# ping -6 fcb0:3f14:ebc8:1f7b:a1ce:bd44:a410:5049
 	root@college:~# ping -6 fd00:338a:9ae7:1947:8a2b:7ea3:5c2d:f737

 You can also iperf3 the two nodes and observe the bandwidth between the two nodes while routing via `jane`.
+Note that mDNS addresses will not resolve here, because the mDNS requests are not forwarded across network interfaces (i.e. WiFi and wired ethernet).

 ### Run applications with `docker`